NoeltHS/Test/frequently-asked-questions/questions-and-answers.md

 ### How can I earn points?
 {: .text-red-300 }
 {: .no_toc }
-Staff members can earn one point for each successful restock and two points for each spill cleaned.
+Staff members can earn one point for each successful restock, two points for each spill cleaned, two points for working at any department with POS systems, and three points for working at the main registers.

 ### What should I do if a player is trolling?
 {: .text-red-300 }